Joam-ri: Commerce

-Entertainment
+Entertainment and recreation

-Joam has several bars and pubs that serve a variety of Korean draft beers such as Hite, O.B. and Cass.
+Joam has several bars and pubs that serve a variety of Korean draft beers.
 Other popular entertainment includes karaoke bars, several of which can be found on Joam's main street and in Joam Plaza.

 Joam has many restaurants.
 These include several Korean diners that serve popular dishes such as dak galbi, bibimbap and kimbap.
 These dishes are commonly served with kimchi and other banchan(side dishes).

 Joam is also home to a mountaintop park and exercise area.
 This park has an excellent view of the town, a picnic area, and exercise equipment.
 Ujeong-eup Town Hall provides an exercise facility and local library, and hosts local events.
 A small lake and fishing resort is also located just outside town.

 Places of worship

 Joam, like the rest of South Korea, is home to both Christian and Buddhist places of worship.
 Joam has several churches, both Protestant and Catholic, which can often be recognized by their lit steeples.
 There is also a Buddhist temple at the base of the hilltop park.